Ethisphere Privacy Policy

 To Market, Promote, and Drive Engagement with Our Services

 We may use your contact information and information about how you use our Services to send promotional communications such as emails that we think may be of interest to you.
 Through these communications we strive to drive engagement and maximize what you get out of our Services and expose you to the products and services of our partners.
 This includes information about new features, survey requests, newsletters, products, and events that we think may interest you.
 We also communicate with you about new Services you are not yet using and promotions we or our partners may be having.
+We may use recordings of our conversations we have with you to better follow-up on what was discussed and to improve our marketing and sales processes.
 You can control whether you receive these communications as described below under “Your rights and choices”.

 To Provide Your Employer With Information of Usage of Our Resources